defualt/resume/output/resume_brian_ephraim.rst

 -  Enhancing UX with touch events and animation
 -  Owning an entire codebase
+-  Sharing codebase with other front-end engineers
+-  Tracking user events and analyzing behavioral trends
+-  Organizing project roadmaps
--  Migrating architecture between projects
+-  Transferring architecture and features between separate projects
 -  Collaborating closely with designers on product features
 -  Writing detailed specification documents for backend developers
 -  API modeling collaboration with backend developers